mark-rushakoff/awesome-influxdb/README.md

 * [dbal-influxdb](https://github.com/corley/dbal-influxdb) - Doctrine DBAL for InfluxDB
 * [Influxdb::Arel](https://github.com/undr/influxdb-arel) - Influxdb::Arel is a SQL AST manager for InfluxDB dialect.
 It simplifies the generation of complex SQL queries
 * [influxer](https://github.com/palkan/influxer) - InfluxDB ActiveRecord-style

+## Miscellaneous

+Projects that don't seem to fit in any other category.

+* [influx-protector](https://github.com/ve-interactive/influx-protector) - proxy to prevent dangerous queries getting to influxdb

 ## Other awesome lists